 Table of contents:

-Our Model and MethodologyIntroductionRankingsMeasures, Weights and DirectionMeasures Selection and ChangesData Sources and Measures
+Our Model and MethodologyIntroductionRanking MethodologyMeasures, Weights and DirectionMeasures Selection and ChangesData Sources

-The z score for each measure is based on the following formula:
+The state value for each measure is normalized into a z-score, hereafter referred to as score, using the following formula:

-Data presented in America’s Health Rankings® Reports are aggregated at the state level and cannot be used to make inferences at the individual level.
+Data presented in America’s Health Rankings® reports are aggregated at the state level and cannot be used to make inferences at the individual level.
+The edition year reflects the year the report was released.
+The data are compiled from many different data sources and are referenced by the year the data were collected.
+In some instances, multiple years of data are combined in order to increase sample size and improve reliability of results.
 Values and rankings from prior years are updated on our website to reflect known errors or updates from the reporting source.